Your Inbox Poetry Magazine

 We speak panglish

-Now, when you read this magazine, you might think it’s written is occasionally faulty or weird English.
+Now, when you read this magazine, you might think it’s written in occasionally faulty or weird English.
 That is correct.
 It’s written in panglish.
 That is the international version of English that mixes the language rules of the different formal English versions out there, with sentence structures, punctuation and word choices of other languages, like Dutch, German and French.

 About Substack